 Just like the video game industry, gamification is growing in popularity.
 If things are fun we’re more likely to do them, so by marrying gamification with eLearning, something often perceived as ‘boring’, we can create a Learning Management System that is more engaging for learners.

 The aim, of course, is to get more individuals to complete eLearning courses.
 So boosting their motivation with gamification can achieve this – we have to build a Learning Management System that can supercharge motivation, match their ability levels and offer the right triggers to make change happen.

-By satisfying our basic needs for reward, status, achievement, self-expression and competition, gamifying Academy Platforms can provide ample motivation.
-By regulating the difficulty level and adopting a game-like relationship to failure, eLearning can ensure that all users are capable of finishing every course.
-Finally, gamification can provide ‘triggers’ or calls to action that amount to the final piece of the behavioural puzzle.
+Gamification satisfies our basic needs for reward, status, achievement, self-expression and competition, which is why gamified Learning Management Systems like the Academy LMS can generate enough motivation in learners for them to make an effort with their training and ultimately change their behaviours.
+By regulating the difficulty level and adopting a game-like relationship to failure, gamified online learning can ensure that all users are capable of finishing every course.
+The ‘triggers’ or calls to action that gamification provide are the final piece of the behavioural puzzle.

-With all these elements in place within our Academy Platform LMS, we can help determine individuals to complete eLearning courses.
-By raising engagement we can increase productivity.
-The result is an entirely new level of motivation that can be layered on top of the motivation to learn and the desire for self-development.
-It is a key tool to aid people development and growth.
-Growth Engineering are pioneers on this relatively new and fertile ground, but the results speak for themselves.
+Gamification improves learner engagement, which leads to increased productivity.
+The result is an entirely new level of motivation that can be layered on top of the learner’s in-built motivation to learn and their desire for self-development.
+Gamification is a key tool to aid people’s development and growth, and here at Growth Engineering we’re proud to be pioneers of utilising gamification on Learning Management Systems.

-Gamification is the key to engagement!
+All together now: gamification is the key to engagement!